Andrew199617/js-syntax-extension/README.md

 ~~We need to add option to keep directory structure in typings folder.~~

+Function is not created correctly when initilized inside of create and constructor.

+Array of Array does not generate type properly defaults to any[].

 Manual Adding of Class type.

 # Release Notes